SnowyMouse/chimera/README.md

 **Usage:** `chimera_block_camera_shake [true/false]`

 #### Block extra weapon
 Block your currently held weapon if you have more than two weapons.
+Unblock weapons with [Unblock all extra weapons](#unblock-all-extra-weapons).
+This will last until the next game.

 **Usage:** `chimera_block_extra_weapon`